RealToughCandy/Git-Er-Dun/Readme.md

 ## LET'S GET STARTED! ##
 ------------------

 ### Synopsis: Rockababy-Kroppenduckel Industries (RKI) is a full-service digital agency.
 You have been hired as a remote employee, tasked with giving the company’s home page some flavor with the help of a fellow remote worker.
-You two must use Git in conjunction with Github and Slack. ###
+You two must use Git in conjunction with GitHub and Slack. ###

 Instructions: Pick your character and follow the steps in the Steps.md file.
 For example, both Dev 1 and Dev 2 complete Steps 1 and 2, while only Dev 1 completes Step 3.